Ford Kuga interior

 The Ford Kuga’s dashboard looks a little dated – the huge number of buttons can overwhelm you at first – and the scratchy plastics used for lots of the dashboard don’t feel very high quality.
 Add to that controls that don’t work with a damped smoothness and the Ford can’t match the quality feel you get in a Skoda Kodiaq or Volkswagen Tiguan.

-Titanium models bring the interior ambience up a couple of notches although cheap plastics are still used for large parts of the dashboard.
+The Ford Kuga Titanium brings the interior ambience up a couple of notches although cheap plastics are still used for large parts of the dashboard.
 Nevertheless, ambient lighting and half leather seats do make it feel more special, and you get front and rear floor mats thrown in for good measure.

-By the time you get to Titanium X models, the Kuga is starting to look more luxurious.
+By the time you get to Titanium X cars, the Ford Kuga is starting to look more luxurious.
 They get a leather interior and a panoramic glass sunroof that lets in lots of light (but also robs all four passengers of headroom).

 ST Line models are the sportiest in the range.
 White contrast stitching is used to bind the leather on the steering wheel and the gear knob, and it also runs around the edges of the floor mats.
 The ST Line’s Dinamica (man-made) and Salerno leather seats feel the nicest of the lot and should also be easy to keep clean.